garden-io/garden/docs/reference/commands.md

-   garden self-update          # update to the latest Garden CLI version garden self-update edge     # switch to the latest edge build (which is created anytime a PR is merged) garden self-update 0.12.24  # switch to the 0.12.24 version of the CLI garden self-update --major  # install the latest major version (if it exists) greater than the current one garden self-update --force  # re-install even if the same version is detected garden self-update --install-dir ~/garden  # install to ~/garden instead of detecting the directory
+   garden self-update          # update to the latest Garden CLI version garden self-update edge     # switch to the latest edge build (which is created anytime a PR is merged) garden self-update 0.12.24  # switch to the 0.12.24 stable version of the CLI garden self-update 0.13.0-0 # switch to the 0.13.0-0 pre-release version of the CLI garden self-update --major  # install the latest major version (if it exists) greater than the current one garden self-update --force  # re-install even if the same version is detected garden self-update --install-dir ~/garden  # install to ~/garden instead of detecting the directory